Manifest Artist Residency Award 2020/21

 Detail info should NOT be included on the application form.
 The image files should be in HIGH QUALITY JPEG format,

-images should be no smaller than 1000 pixels in width and
+images should be no smaller than 1000 pixels in width or height and

 Images must be oriented properly (i.e. top of image is top